Travelling to a distant land to find help for a war ravaged country is not a simple task

 “Can you perform some of your magic for us?
 I’m curious to see what more you can do?"
 Jaron finally spoke staring intently at Melondthera.

 “Jaron!
 Forgive my son; he is young and impetuous with much to learn Melondthera.”
 The baron’s wife gave her son a look that made Jaron, squirm in his seat.

 Melondthera smiled then took a thoughtful expression resting her elbows on the table and clasping her hands.
 “My lord, lady, may I speak freely?”

 The baron nodded while his wife spoke for both of them.
 “Off course Melondthera you are among friends here.”

 Melondthera fixed her gaze on the son; her expression unchanged “Jaron, magic is not something to be taken lightly for one's amusement.”
 She paused as Jaron face turned red.
 “It is a tool that has many uses.
 It can heal or used as a weapon to hurt and kill.”
-Once more she paused leaning over her expression becoming deadly serious.
-“An inexperienced practitioner can unintentionally kill anyone close as well his or herself.
-Even an experienced magic user like myself has to be careful, one mistake, and I could level this keep to the ground killing everyone including myself.”
+Once more, she paused, leaning over her expression, becoming deadly serious.
+“An inexperienced mage can unintentionally kill anyone close as well his or herself.
+Even an experienced magic practitioner like myself has to be careful, one mistake, and I could level this keep to the ground killing everyone, including myself.”